Welcome to 2019 and resolution season. It’s that wonderful time of year when you’re excited to live your best life by making big changes.

 - You’re angry with yourself.
 You beat yourself up in the emotional butt for getting off track and you end up staying there.
 Rather than being negative towards yourself, just keep going.
 If you miss one day of your goal, get it done the next.
 If you forget it at 9am, do it the instant you remember it.
 Just do it when you can.
 And be kind to yourself.
 Say to yourself, “It’s okay.
 I can start over right now.”

 - You’re lonely because there’s no one to cheer your on.
 We women, especially busy working moms, tend to do things alone because we don’t want to bug anyone.
 Get support.
 Ask a friend to be an accountability buddy.
 Post your goal on social media or start a small group.
+Consider getting a coach.
 Having someone to check in with regularly will motivate you even when you don’t want to keep going.
 If I wake up today not wanting to write, I can tell myself that my pal Pauline wants to know if I wrote in my journal today.
 A cheerleader will encourage you and help you stay on track much better than you would on your own.

 - You’re discouraged.
 By focusing only on what’s going wrong, you miss out on what’s going right.
 I’m a big believer in celebrating small wins.
 Small wins matter.
 They positively encourage you and build momentum.
 Did you drink your tea away from your desk?
 Get a walk in today?
 Take a picture of a rainbow?
 Good for you!
 Give yourself a pat on the back and focus on your next self-care time.
 Did you write for 5 minutes?
 Woohoo!!!
 Mark it in your calendar and celebrate you!
 The small wins all count.